mgechev/blog.mgechev.com/_posts/2015-03-02-immutability-in-angularjs-immutablejs.markdown

 ### Place for improvement

-In the package [`angular-immutable`](https://github.com/mgechev/angular-immutable) I implemented a directive, which allows iterating over immutable data structures and binding to them (using `ng-repeat`, `ng-bind`, for example).
-Unfortunately, this directive allows only one-way data-binding.
+In the package [`angular-immutable`](https://github.com/mgechev/angular-immutable) I implemented a filter, which allows iterating over immutable data structures and binding to them (using `ng-repeat`, `ng-bind`, for example).
+Unfortunately, this filter allows only one-way data-binding.
 Two places for improvements are:

 - Allow two-way data-binding to immutable data
 - Implement optimized version of `ng-repeat`, which uses `$watch` instead of `$watchCollection`, for increasing the watcher's speed.